Arctic Watch Lodge: Adventure and Wildlife at 74°N

-Spend a week at this unique Canadian Arctic wilderness lodge and world-class beluga whale observation site.
-Situated 500 miles north of the Arctic Circle, the lodge offers fully-guided opportunities for hiking, kayaking, and exploring the Arctic tundra in all-terrain vehicles (ATVs).
-Observe muskox, polar bears and more wildlife in their natural habitat and enjoy comfortable accommodations and superb food, all accessible within a short flight from Yellowknife, Northwest Territories, to Somerset Island in Nunavut, Canada.
+Spend a week exploring the Canadian Arctic at this unique wilderness lodge and world-class beluga whale observation site.
+Situated 500 miles (805 km) north of the Arctic Circle, the lodge offers guests fully-guided opportunities for diverse adventure activities, and extraordinary polar photography under 24-hour daylight.
+Observe the elusive musk ox, polar bears and more wildlife in their natural habitat and enjoy comfortable accommodations and superb food, all accessible within a scenic flight from Yellowknife, Northwest Territories, to Somerset Island in Nunavut, Canada.

-• Cunningham River estuary, home to hundreds of beluga whales
+• Visit the Cunningham River estuary, seasonal home to hundreds of beluga whales

 • Visit Cape Anne Thule sites with ancient stone and bone houses

 Hiking is a great way to appreciate the immense windswept landscapes of the Arctic.
-The tundra comes alive during the brief Arctic summer, with bursts of color from the shrubs and plants that eke out a living in this polar environment.
-You’ll find each hike is different - exploring shorelines or landscapes, often on the lookout for wildlife.
-Hiking participation is optional and your Expedition Team will advise you of what you can expect prior to each excursion.
+The tundra comes alive during the brief arctic summer, with bursts of color from the shrubs and plants that eke out a living in this polar environment.
+You’ll find each hike is different - exploring shorelines or landscapes, always on the lookout for wildlife.
+Hiking participation is optional and your Expedition Team will advise you of what levels of activity you can expect prior to each excursion.

-Typically lasting two to three hours, guests will travel by raft on a river excursion.
 The Cunningham River is swift-flowing, crystal-clear water with no difficult sections or rapids.
+Typically lasting a full day and including an optional hike to the starting point and lunch along the shore, guests will travel by raft on this river excursion.
 Guests are given a hands-on introduction to rafting prior to departing, and no previous experience is required.

-A great way to better explore the terrain of Somerset Island is by all-terrain vehicle.
-Guests receive a hands-on introduction to driving ATVs, which are easy and fun to operate.
-Helmets are provided.
+A great way to better explore the varied terrain of Somerset Island is by all-terrain vehicle (ATV).
+Guests can opt to ride as passenger, or receive a hands-on introduction to driving ATVs, which are easy and fun to operate.
+Helmets and a safety briefing are provided.

 Led by experienced kayak guides, guests will paddle among icebergs, on the watch for ring and bearded seals and beluga whales.
-Sightings of sea birds, including Arctic terns and eider ducks, can be expected.
+Sightings of sea birds, including arctic terns and eider ducks, can be expected.
+Although no experience is required, even avid kayakers will enjoy this half-day adventure.
 All equipment and basic instructions are provided.

-Guests have the opportunity to try “catch-and-release” fishing for Arctic char at Innukshuk Lake.
+Guests have the opportunity to try “catch-and-release” fishing for arctic char at Inukshuk Lake.
+Fishing equipment and gear is supplied, and spinning equipment is also available.
 Fly fishing is also welcome and guests are free to bring their preferred gear.
-Fishing equipment and gear is supplied, and spinning equipment is also available.
+Nunavut fishing licenses are available for purchase at the lodge for a small fee.